New Domestic Chicken Pilot Program

 CITY OF OAK PARK MICHIGAN

-The Department of Technical and Planning Services is comprised of three divisions: Building Division, Code Enforcement Division and Engineering Division.
+The Department of Municipal Services is comprised of four divisions: Building Division, Code Enforcement Division, Engineering Division, and most recently, Economic Development and Planning.
 The overall focus of this Department's jurisdiction is to maintain the character, appearance and physical standards of the community of Oak Park.
 The Department publishes many brochures available on the city web site to assist residents and business owners in understanding and complying with the City Ordinances.